Zer0Secur8ty/sniffer.py/README.md

 # HOW TO USE IT
-python3 sniffer.py -i <your interface>
+python3 sniffer.py -i <YOUR INTERFACE >

 # EXAMPLE :